 The other odd thing to note is that both Manchester and Liverpool (then called Lerpoole) are both on this map as well.
 Back then they were part of the larger Lancashire Palatine area.

 Some of the towns, villages and places clearly visible in this old map of the county of Lancashire include: Blackburn, Preston, Burnley, Lytham St Anne's, Leyland, Chorley, Bury, Rochdale, Oldham, Salford, Ormskirk and many more.
 But of course, many of them are spelt in their Early Modern English forms.

 Take a look at the detailed images and try to spot your hometown!
 Feel free to message me if you want to confirm if a certain Lancashire town or village is on this map.

 Around the edges of the map there portraits of various monarchs of the time - a few of the Henrys, Elizabeth I, Richard III, Edward V and Edward IIII.

-This would make a wonderful birthday or Christmas gift for someone from Lancashire, Lancaster, Manchester, Liverpool or who has Lancashire in their heart.
+This would make a wonderful birthday, Christmas, work leaving or housewarming gift for someone From Lancashire or someone who has Lancashire in their hearts.